Table of contents:

 Other mental issues, including anxiety, depression, and OCD, also become more frequent.
 Actually, people in their 20s have the highest sub-clinical and major depression rates.

-Even though mitigating the consequences of these and other mental issues is challenging, mobile apps can help a lot.
-They track the well-being of users, reduce anxiety, and increase personal safety.
+Even though mitigating the consequences of these and other mental issues is challenging, users can significantly advance in their treatment thanks to mental health apps.
+These track the well-being of users, reduce anxiety, and increase personal safety.

 You are likely to find something for you regardless of your needs and issues.
 Here are some examples of problems mental health apps can help with: